December 7, 2024

 • Quaternions: i*-k = j; Wave Numbers: 1\hat{ }*j^v= i\hat{ }

 The results between the quaternion and Wave Number multiplication tables largely correspond.
 The primary differences arise from the absence of a scalar multiplier or result in the Wave Number system.
-For instance, in Quaternions, i*i = -1, whereas in the R3 system, 1\hat{ } * 1\hat{ } = 1\hat{ }.
+For instance, in quaternions, i*i = -1, whereas in the R3 system, 1\hat{ } * 1\hat{ } = 1\hat{ }.
 Similarly, multiplying 1^v * 1\hat{ } = 1\hat{ }.
 In both cases, the Wave Number R3 multiplications leave the operand unchanged.

 Next: Universal Rules of Rotation